vstollen/CSCG-20/rev-Intro_to_Reversing_1.md

 ## Security Threads
 The problem, which led to the flag was, that the password was saved as a plain String, so it could be easily readout of the executable.
 ## Possible fix
 To fix this issue, you could try to obscure the password by encrypting or hashing it.
-This still wouldn`t provide full protection, since it could probably still be reverse engineered, but it would prevent "simply reading it out" using `strings`.
+This still wouldn't provide full protection, since it could probably still be reverse engineered, but it would prevent "simply reading it out" using `strings`.